Prayer

 Yet walking or working outside also has a dimension of prayer.
 Getting “lost” in what one is doing allows one’s mind to reflect.
 One of the most beneficial times of prayer was when I worked in the bush as a regen cruiser (looking for trees 2 inches tall).
 Walking in the beauty of the bush allowed me to pray.
 Gardeners find working with the soil and plants a spiritual activity.

-Music, whether classical or religious, can also help one to pray.
+Music, whether religious, classical or contemporary, can also help one to pray.
 Some who are more musical find playing an instrument is a mystical experience.

 Poetry speaks to some.
 Reading scripture and reflecting or meditating on the story or a particular verse may be helpful.